Sports psychiatry: Psychotropic medication

+Preventative approaches in sports psychiatry increasingly emphasize early intervention with children and adolescents in schools and community settings.
+Participation in structured physical activity has long been associated with improved emotional well-being and social functioning, and resilience, making sport a potential medium for mental health promotion prior to the onset of psychiatric disorders.

+Sport-based therapy integrates evidence-informed therapeutic practices with organized sport and movement to address emotional regulation, social functioning, and mental health outcomes.
+School-based research has examined sports-based group therapy as a trauma-informed intervention for youth exposed to adverse experiences.
+A mixed-methods study of elementary school students receiving services reported symptom reduction for a majority of participants and suggested the approach may increase access to care while reducing stigma associated with traditional counseling.

+Programs delivering sport-based therapy are often implemented by interdisciplinary teams of clinicians and coaches in school and community settings.
+Organizations specializing in this approach have been described as leaders in integrating mental health treatment with sport participation for youth, with clinician Rebekah Roulier, LMHC and non-profit executive David Cohen associated with program development and implementation for this innovation.

 Mental health stigma

 Mental health is a common problem, with three hundred and twenty-two million people living with depression worldwide, according to the World Health Organization in 2015.
 Athletes appear to have similar levels of mental health problems to the rest of the population.
 However, they often face certain barriers in seeking mental health care, which can make their mental health issues more severe.
 The most challenging barrier that athletes face is the mental health stigma prevalent in the sports community.
 Professions such as sports psychiatry provide athletes with outlets and solutions to their mental health issues.
 Therefore, an important role for sports psychiatrists is to help de-stigmatize and promote mental health among athletes.